-BEIT HASHAMAYIM is the name of the Big Island’s Jewish Cemetery.
-Located within Homelani Memorial Park in Hilo on the eastern side of the Big Island of Hawaii, Beit HaShamayim is the only Jewish cemetery on the island.
+BEIT HASHAMAYIM is the Big Island’s Jewish Cemetery.
+Located within Homelani Memorial Park in Hilo on the eastern side, Beit HaShamayim is the only Jewish cemetery on Hawai`i Island.
 It is open to all Jewish families and persons in need, whether Jewish by birth, choice or family relationship.

 - A Jewish cemetery has physical boundaries that set the cemetery off from its surroundings, making it sacred for Jews.

 - A Jewish cemetery is considered consecrated ground where Jewish burial practices and customs are observed.

 - A Jewish cemetery is owned by the Jewish community.
 Its rules and regulations are established by a duly authorized Board of Directors for Jewish cemetery purposes.